Russians seethe over Western snub of war anniversary parade

 "I remember the end of the war so well.
 It was such an all-embracing joy, when people poured on to the streets with bottles, with songs, half-drunk," the 86-year-old pensioner said in his apartment on the outskirts of the Russian capital.

-"Everyone went, intuitively, to Red Square, to the centre.
+"Everyone went, intuitively, to Red Square, to the center.
 There were so many people.
 Any soldier, any soldier was swung in their arms, people sang to them: 'You guys are great!'"

 He is less enthusiastic when asked about plans by Western leaders not to attend a military parade on Moscow's Red Square on May 9 marking the 70th anniversary of the victory in 1945.